NBISweden/workshop-python/vt17/index.md

 * Write file-processing python programs that produce output to the terminal and/or external files.
 * Create stand-alone python programs to process biological data
 * Know how to develop your skills in Python after the course (including debugging)

+### Learning objectives (ie goals for the teachers)

+* Increase the student's toolbelt for better quality and performance at work
+* Make students understand that there is more to programming than only _knowing_ the syntax of a language. <br/>The craft of programming is about taking design decisions to avoid overwhelming complexity and permit easy maintenance over time, insuring reliability (which goes beyond debugging) and utilizing computer resources efficiently. <br/>
+  This design expertise is precisely what [NBIS](https://nbis.se) provides.

 # Format